hifumiyo7/geodata/readme.md

 1. Refactor the functions to simplify all the checks that proper information is in the call.
 2. Create simplest e2e tests.
 This in first step could be just a Postman collection, sending the data, receiving the response, and checking the separate endpoints in order to ensure that there is no data returning on non-existent keys.
 3. Current code assumes to check IP first, URL second.
 If there is a valid URL after wrong IP, it will fail.
 4. Current code works based on full URL addresses, but because of ip-api it looks up based on netloc (which is enough).
-This will not work with short URLs
+This will not work with short URLs.

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please contact luczkiewiczjan@gmail.com .